Friday, January 11, 2019

 For anyone with previous Arduino Sketch programming experience, I think the the video is clear and easy to follow.
 It's worth a look.

-• You can code using Arduino Sketch in the Arduino IDE, but throw in dashes of Pure C as needed.
+• You can code using Arduino Sketch in the Arduino IDE, but throw in dashes of Embedded C as needed.
 It all works; the two can mix.
 UPDATE: not quite.
 I noticed to mix analogRead() statments into your pure C plus arduino library masterpiece, you need to use void setup() for initialization, not int main() as shown in the code example below.
 I figure there are other exceptions as well.

 • Does the usual SIM suspect, Tinkercad, work for Pure C development?
 Sort of.
 A video showing Pure C on Tinkercad to get the immortal blinking LED to blink is here.
 But I could not get Tinkercad to work reliably beyond simple blink tests--for instance, using pure C to set up one of the simulated Atmel CPU's built in timers--all programmed in Pure C--caused the simulation to bog down in terms of performance, to the point where I felt it wasn't useful.